top of page

 Country Feast

-In the evening, we’ll get together one last time to learn a traditional Cretan dance before we sit down for a delicious, music-filled farewell dinner.
+We'll all get together one last time that night to learn a traditional Cretan dance before we sit down for a delicious, music-filled farewell dinner.

 Day 8 - Chania